- How is childhood leukemia treated?

 Some side effects depend on which drugs are used.
 Be sure to ask your child’s doctor or nurse about any specific side effects you should watch for and about what you can do to help reduce them.

-Possible long-term effects of chemo are described in the section, “Long-term effects of treatment for childhood leukemia.”
+Possible long-term effects of chemo are described in “Long-term effects of treatment for childhood leukemia.”

 Last Medical Review: 05/13/2015